C1 Nerve Root

 B.A. in Neuroscience

-Figure 1: Path of the Hypoglossal nerve
+Figure 1: Path of the Hypoglossal nerve1

 Anatoy

-C1 lacks a dorsal root
+C1 lacks a dorsal root2

 Innervation